naninovel/docs/docs/guide/samples.md

 This sample shows how to manually register Naninovel resources with [addressable provider](/guide/resource-providers.html#addressable) (without using resource editor menus) and serve the assets from a remote host.

-Notice, that while most of the resources in the sample project are not assigned in resource manager menus:
+Notice that while most of the resources in the sample project are not assigned in resource manager menus:

 ![](https://i.gyazo.com/8c1b37362bf58d26f18e4e61ffe2957c.png)